Making Cute Cupcakes For Kids with Fun Designs: Mom and Kids Bonding Time

 Instead of laying around on the couch all day on movie marathons, doing something together in the kitchen is productive and really fun.
 You get to have your children learn a thing or two about baking and give them a sense of accomplishment once they see and taste the result of your teamwork.

 For starters, I will give you two recipes for cupcakes.
 One is for oven cupcakes in which you can also use a convection oven, and one is for microwave cupcakes.
 And then, I’m going to provide you with instructions on how to decorate the cupcakes using fun ideas.
-Don’t worry, it wouldn’t be as hard as making a blueberry and oat cake.
-It is very easy to do.
+Before you get started, also check out our Easter Resurrection Cupcakes.
+Both are very easy to do.

 Give your kids some tasks along the way and make sure that they are hands-on with the decorating.
 Don’t forget to give them pointers about safety and sanitation.